charlie-paterson/Research-Project/Codes/Input of Sea Clutter Returns/Readme.md

 ### Figures

-I utilized multiple figures to illustrate how well the neural network model fits the actual values in the dataset.
-The error histogram and performance metrics show a strong alignment between predicted and actual values, highlighting the model’s ability to accurately capture complex atmospheric relationships.
+I used multiple figures to visualize how well the neural network model aligns with the actual values in the dataset.
+The performance metrics demonstrate a strong correlation between predictions and real data, showcasing the model’s ability to capture complex atmospheric relationships accurately.

 <p align="center">
   <img src="Figures/errors.png" alt="Plot Description" width="300"/>